bbc/psammead/packages/components/psammead-leading-story-promo/README.md

 ## Description

-The `LeadingStoryPromo` component is designed to be used on 'index' pages, which are pages that link to other articles/stories.
-It displays both an image and info, where `info` can be a collection of any nodes.
+The `LeadingStoryPromo` component is designed to be used on 'index' pages, which are pages that contain a list or collection of stories.
+Examples of index pages include front pages, feature index pages, topic pages.
+The `LeadingStoryPromo` component displays both an image and info, where `info` can be a collection of any nodes.

 ## Installation